Friday, April 2, 2010

 It seems to me that high quality relationships, gatherings, and approaches often integrate focused and environmental listening with ease, while creating space for any necessary self-disclosures about internal listening.

-Listening Indicator (note: I just made this up, but please educate me if it exists in a parallel universe) could be of use, particularly for those in the practice of meeting and conversation design.
+I wonder how a Listening Indicator (note: I just made this up, but please educate me if it exists in a parallel universe) could be of use, particularly for those in the practice of meeting and conversation design.

-Listening Indicator might ask the following questions:
+A Listening Indicator might ask the following questions:

 What was the quality of Listening in that conversation or meeting?

-Listening Indicator could be: 1 (Sparse – Evident that very little Listening has actually taken place.
+A potential scale for the Listening Indicator could be: 1 (Sparse – Evident that very little Listening has actually taken place.
 Distraction.
 Lack of Attentiveness.
 No Demonstrated Curiosity.) to 5 (Full – Evident that Listening has taken place.
 Attentiveness.
 Checking for understanding.
 Engaged Presence.)

 Writing this post has me wondering about the quality of my own listening – whether on a conference call or at the dining table.
 And wondering, for all of us who design meetings and scaffold dialogue, how do we co-create the conditions for the highest quality of Listening in every setting?